cyberbotics/webots-doc/reference/plane.md

 cut each other.
 Note that a `Plane` node is in fact not really a plane: it's a half-space.
 Anything that is moving inside the half-space will be ejected out of it.
 This means that planes are only planes from the perspective of one side.
-If you want your plane to be reversed, rotate it by pi using a `Transform` node.
+If you want your plane to be reversed, rotate it by π using a `Transform` node.